Imamachi-n/BridgeR2/cran-comments.md

-This is a resubmission fixing two minor issues.
+This is a resubmission fixing a minor issue.

 ---
 ## Resubmission
-* Converted the DESCRIPTION title to title case.
+* More clearly rewrote the DESCRIPTION title and description.
-* Rewrote LICENSE file.

 ## Test environments